 Developing reliable code provides several key benefits for software engineering teams:

 Unreliable code generates technical debt that compounds over time.
 Developers who spend their time fixing bugs aren’t innovating or building out new features.
-Multiple studies have been conducted on how much time is wasted on technical debt, which typically ranges from 23-42%.
+Multiple studies have examined the time wasted on technical debt, which typically ranges from 23% to 42%.

 For example, imagine a company that discovered its developers were spending too much time on code maintenance.
 The company then decided to measure code reliability and focused on improving it.
 After addressing reliability issues, their team now has more time to add new features.
-This allows the company to better compete in the marketplace, and also helps improve the ROI they get from development labor.
+This allows the company to better compete in the marketplace and also helps improve the ROI from development labor.

 Reliable code typically performs better under stress and maintains consistent response times, which positively impacts both user experience and infrastructure costs.